 Feinstein Center for Service Learning.
 Established by a generous endowment from Rhode Island philanthropist Alan Shawn Feinstein in 1995, the Feinstein Center for Service Learning promotes the integration of service with academic study in order to enhance student learning and involvement with communities and their agencies.
 We believe that student involvement in meaningful activities will deepen civic responsibility and allow students to implement what they are learning in the classroom.
 Active involvement with community issues and concerns builds critical thinking and interpersonal skills and fosters an appreciation of larger social implications.
 First-year students are introduced to civic engagement through their required URI 101, Traditions and Transformations course.
 Other programs include Americorps: Scholarships for Service; Clearinghouse for Volunteers; Feinstein Enriching America Program; First Book URI; Jumpstart at URI; URI S.A.V.E.S.; and Service Learning Courses.
-For more information contact the Feinstein Center for Service Learning at 401-874-7422.
+For more information contact the Feinstein Center for Service Learning at 401.874.7422.

 Honors Program.
 The University Honors Program offers motivated students opportunities to broaden their intellectual development and strengthen their preparation in major fields of study.
 The program consists of courses in analytical thinking skills that prepare academically talented students to get the most from classes throughout their undergraduate years, a colloquium that brings distinguished authorities to campus from across the nation, special tutorials in major concentrations of study, and independent research projects under the guidance of a faculty sponsor.
 Honors courses at the 100 and 200 levels treat general topics and usually count for general education credit in particular divisions.
 Those at the 300 and 400 levels are more specialized and often are used to fulfill the requirements of a major.

-Students may take honors work if they meet the following standards: freshmen must have graduated in the upper 10 percent of their high school class or have been offered a Merit Scholarship.Sophomores, juniors, and seniors must have earned at least a 3.20 cumulative grade point average.
+Students may take honors work if they meet the following standards: freshmen must have graduated in the incoming upper 10 percent of their high school class or have been offered a Merit Scholarship.Sophomores, juniors, and seniors must have earned at least a 3.30 cumulative grade point average.
 (Under special circumstances, these eligibility requirements may be modified with the permission of the Honors Program director.)
 Students from schools that do not rank should submit a copy of their high school transcript and a recommendation from a faculty member to the Honors Program; the Honors Director will determine eligibility based on these materials.
 Transfer students must have received a GPA of 3.30 or better at their previous institution to be eligible for honors courses.

 Eligible students may participate in the Honors Program in one of two ways: they may take honors courses on an occasional basis, registering for any number or pattern of courses that interest them; or they may do honors work on a regular basis, meeting the specific requirements to receive the transcript notation “Completed the University Honors Program.”
-To achieve this certification a student must complete a minimum of 15 honors course credits that meet the following requirements: 1) three credits at the 100 level; 2) three Honors Colloquium credits (HPR 201 or 202); 3) three credits at the 300 level (tutorial); 4) six credits at the 400 level, which may be either six credits of the Senior Honors Project (HPR 401, 402) or three credits of the Senior Honors Project (HPR 401) and three credits of the Senior Honors Seminar (HPR 411/412, or other approved Senior Seminar); and 5) a 3.20 grade point average for honors courses and a 3.20 cumulative grade point average.
+To achieve this certification a student must complete a minimum of 15 honors course credits that meet the following requirements: 1) three credits of Honors Seminar at the 100 or 200 level; 2) three credits Honors Colloquium (HPR 201 or 202); 3) three credits of Honors Tutorial at the 300 or 400 level; 4) six credits at the 400 level, which may be either six credits of Senior Honors Project (HPR 401, 402) or three credits of the Senior Honors Project (HPR 401) and three credits of the Senior Honors Seminar (HPR 411/412, or other approved Senior Seminar); and 5) a 3.30 grade point average for honors courses and a 3.30 cumulative grade point average.

 The Honors Program houses the National Scholarships Office, which prepares students for prestigious national and international scholarship competitions and advises students who wish to pursue postgraduate degrees in the health professions.
-To learn more about this and other Honors opportunities, please visit http://uri.edu/hpr.
+To learn more about this and other Honors opportunities, please visit http://www.uri.edu/hpr.

 Marine and Environment-Related Programs.
 Interest in marine science and oceanography at the University dates back to the mid-1930s.
 Over the past three decades, this strong emphasis on marine studies has extended to environmental topics, developing into an array of undergraduate programs in the natural, physical, and social sciences.

-There are more than two dozen majors with a marine or environmental focus offered by three of URI’s colleges.
-In the College of Arts and Sciences, the majors are chemistry and chemical oceanography, and physics and physical oceanography.
-In the College of Engineering, URI offers chemical engineering, chemical and ocean engineering, ocean engineering, civil engineering, and mechanical engineering.
-In the College of the Environment and Life Sciences, the majors are aquaculture and fishery technology, biological sciences, biology, environmental economics and management, environmental horticulture and turfgrass management, environmental science and management, geology and geological oceanography, geosciences, landscape architecture, marine affairs, marine biology, microbiology, resource economics and commerce, and wildlife and conservation biology.
+There are dozens of majors with a marine or environmental focus.
+In the College of Engineering, URI offers chemical engineering, ocean engineering, civil engineering, and mechanical engineering.
+In the College of the Environment and Life Sciences, the majors are aquaculture and fishery technology, biological sciences, biology, environmental and natural resource economics, environmental horticulture and turfgrass management, geosciences, landscape architecture, marine affairs, marine biology, microbiology, and wildlife and conservation biology.
 Several of the majors are offered jointly with the Graduate School of Oceanography.
-The Graduate School of Oceanography also offers undergraduates a minor in oceanography (see page 38).
+The Graduate School of Oceanography also offers undergraduates a minor in oceanography (see page 39).

 Undergraduates are encouraged to explore opportunities at the Narragansett Bay Campus for active participation in the oceanographic sciences.
 Juniors and seniors may spend an entire semester at the University’s Bay Campus pursuing their individual marine interests, for which they receive full academic credit.
 They work as part of a research team in the laboratory and in the field under the direct guidance of the Graduate School of Oceanography faculty.